Admissions

 COVID-19 Course Notes

-Although some institutions are allowing Pass/Not Pass grading for certain courses due to the ongoing COVID-19 pandemic, we are still requiring letter grades as a feature of our admissions requirements.
-If your institution is mandating Pass/Not Pass grading, or if you have an extenuating circumstance, please make a note on your application prerequisite sheet and we may make an exception.
+Although some institutions allowed Pass/Not Pass grading for certain courses due to the COVID-19 pandemic, we are still require letter grades as a feature of our admissions requirements.
+If your institution is mandated Pass/Not Pass grading, or if you have an extenuating circumstance, please make a note on your application and we may make an exception.

-Applicants may also review our Fall 2022 self-guided information session here.
+Our Fall 2025 self-guided information session will be available on our website in Summer 2025.
 This presentation reviews all of the information covered in live sessions and takes approximately 30 minutes to review.
-Applicants interested in applying during our next application cycle opening in Fall 2023 should refer back to this website in late Summer 2023 for updated information.

 Please note that our building is not open for prospective student visits.
 Our staff do not offer in-person tours of our building and classroom spaces.
 Please direct all questions and inquiries via email to gnsao@hs.uci.edu